nickaguilos/dc-1-sheena-nick/README.md

-# dc-1-sheena-nick
-Designer Challenge 1: Furniture Source Redesign / Nick &amp; Sheena
+# Design Challenge 1: Furniture Source - Team Nick and Sheena

+using gulpfile by Nick

+- Run gulp watch from terminal to compile your stylesheet
+- Files should live w/in /web